pkum/devops/README.md

 Deploy and run the image locally with tag

 Host the application in a secure fashion :

-  Hardened the image by granting readonly permission to app user Used multistage docker build approach
-  Made an attempt to reduce the image size
+  a.Hardened the image by granting readonly permission to app user b.Used multistage docker build approach c.Made an attempt to reduce the image size

-  More hardening image measure could have been considered.
+More hardening image measures could have been considered.
 For e.g: no interactive shells for users, stricten permissions on system files and directories etc

 Happy to discuss further on my approaches(alternative ways) and improvements which could have been done.